Neunerlei/dbg/README.md

 **IP's** I explicitly left out ip's for determining if the debugger should run or not, as I figure that method as quite error prone (especially when you work with a dynamic IP address).
 If you want to use this, you have to code that feature for yourself.

 ## Configuration
 It is possible to define multiple options for the debugger.
-The configuration is performed using the Labor\Dbg\dbgConfig() function.
+The configuration is performed using the dbgConfig() function.
 Possible config options are:

 - enabled: (bool) default: TRUE | Master switch to enable/disable the debugging functionality.
 If you set this to false, none of the functions will do or output anything.